 From here, you can:

 - Custom Ranks (This program will have a custom set of ranks): Select this option if you want to create a program and customize each rank.
-By default, this creates a program with one rank, White Belt, as a starting point.
+By default, this creates a program with one rank, N/A, as a starting point.
 You then can add and customize all ranks in the new program.
 (See the next section for instructions to add and customize the ranks.)

 - Copy ranks from [Program]: If you already have at least one program created, you can copy the ranks from the other program by selecting the desired program.
 This can be helpful for splitting a program or creating programs that share the same ranking structure.
 (For example, a Kids Martial Arts and Teens & Adults Martial Arts programs that use the same ranks.)

 To edit or add ranks:

 1. On the Programs page (see the previous section for instructions), click the program’s name to view the ranks for that program.